 Recruiters often ask candidates to talk about a past experience based on specific criteria.
 (For example,”Tell me about a time when you handled a difficult situation with a co-worker.”)
 Prepare for interviews by creating a list of your accomplishments—whether on the job, in an internship, or during extracurricular activities.
 Note how each situation reinforces the skills and qualities you want to convey to an employer.

 First, determine the type of interview this will be to help you predict the kind of questions you’ll get asked.
 Next, use our list of common interview questions to help you identify a list of questions the recruiter will likely ask.
 Then, use your list of successes to prepare strong answers to those questions.
 Practicing your answers out loud is a great way to shape your responses.

 Practice your skills

 Start with InterviewStream, an online system in which you answer questions posed by a virtual interviewer.
-You can also schedule a one-on-one session with a peer advisor to conduct a practice interview or with a career counselor to review your InterviewStream practice interview.
+You can then schedule a one-on-one session with a career counselor for additional interview advice.